cap-js-community/sap-afc-sdk/README.md

 As part of the custom scheduling provider service implementation, the following operations can be implemented:

 - `on("CREATE", Job)`:
-  - Validates and creates a new Job instance
+  - Validates and creates a new job instance
   - Call `await next()` to perform default implementation
   - `after`: Calls scheduling processing service function `processJob`
 - `on(Job.actions.cancel, Job)`: